 First, it reduces the amount of time your employees spend doing repetitive, simple tasks – like data entry, transfer, and tracking.
 Rather than paying employees to do work that could easily be done by a computer, you can pay them to perform a more meaningful and critical role in your expense management.
 For example, figuring out how to retain more revenue and use working capital more efficiently to grow the business.

 Secondly, automation vastly reduces the risk of errors occurring.
 Human beings are naturally prone to making mistakes, which can add up fast.

-In fact, a Fairfax study found that most businesses could save thousands a year in accidentally duplicated paperwork.
+In fact, accidentally duplicated paperwork is costing businesses approximately $3 trillion per year in the US.
 These kinds of errors are completely avoidable through automated processes, which have a significantly lower error rate than their human counterparts.

-Another benefit of letting computers handle most of your company’s numbers is security.
+Another benefit of letting software streamline your company’s numbers is security.

 While the majority of employees are perfectly responsible, there are those that attempt to work the system – namely through fraud.
 In fact, according to one US study by the Association of Certified Fraud Examiners, 13% of corporate fraud occurs due to false expense reimbursement.

 Automated systems not only prevent fraud and other security risks by handling portions of the work outside of human influence, but also by utilizing fraud detection services.
 These kinds of features can detect fraud before and as it’s happening, preventing it from having the costly effects it would have in the past.

 Expense from anywhere

 Thanks to modern technology, we’re living in an increasingly mobile age, where “the office” can be just about anywhere.
 This allows your employees greater flexibility within their roles, letting workers accomplish tasks while on the road, away from work, or from multiple devices.

 In order to get the most out of the possibilities of modern technology, look for cloud-first software solutions to help with travel and expense management.